j-silv/alarm-clock-jukebox/readme.txt

-This is the C source code for my alarm clock jukebox.
+Here is the project repo for my alarm clock that plays cellphone ringtones (i.e., a "jukebox"!)

 The device uses a Nios II embedded softcore IP from Quartus, programmed on a MAX 10 FPGA.

-The board support files are not included in the repo, but were generated from an empty Eclipse project template and an .sopcinfo file obtained from using Platform Designer and compilation in Quartus.
+The ringtones are obtained through RTTTL (Ring Tones Text Transfer Language).

+NAVIGATING THE REPO:

+The C source code can be found in the software/ folder.
+The block diagrams for the device can be found in the diagrams/ folder.